Most operators mid-transition don't need a diagnosis. They need an independent read their ownership group will accept.

 The gaps most likely to limit your revenue, retention, or enterprise value, ranked by urgency and impact, with a clear sequence for addressing them.

-These deliverables are built to be used.
-You leave with a clear picture of where the business is, where it needs to go, and what a structured path forward looks like.
-That picture is the basis for everything that follows — whether the next phase of work is done with Evostr or not.
+Three of these are built for you.
+The fourth is built to be handed over.
+You leave with a clear picture of where the business is and what a structured path forward looks like — and with something the people funding it can read without you in the room.
+That picture is the basis for everything that follows, whether the next phase of work is done with Evostr or not.

 Structured stakeholder interviews across your leadership team.
 Review of current go-to-market materials, commercial data, and organizational structure.
 The independent market scan runs in parallel — your competitive positioning examined from the outside.